byu-cpe/ecen520_student/rx_sim/report.md

 ## Assignment Specific Responses
   1. Fill in the State Machine Encoding table listed [below](#state-machine-encoding) for both the default synthesis and your gray code encoding
   2. Fill in the Resource Utilization table listed [below](#resource-utilization-table) for both the default and gray code synthesis
+  3. Provide a detailed list of steps that the testbench follows to test your receiver.
+Consult the [testbench](./tb_rx.sv) for details.
+You can use a bulleted list or a numbered list.
+  4. Summarize the purpose of each 'task' in the testbench.

 ### State Machine Encoding